lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 the future of Ethereum.
 Although, as shown in this post, a "rollup-centric" approach is not a major departure from where we were already heading -- just a superset.
 The [problems][16] we faced with sharding are isomorphic to problems we'll face when integrating cross-rollup communication.
-This means that large body of work that has already begun on the topic can continue, mostly uninterrupted.
+This means that the large body of work that has already begun on the topic can continue, mostly uninterrupted.

 The rollup-centric roadmap will reduce the protocol complexity that would be